 To conclude their study of big data and cryptography, students will complete a small research project related to a dilemma presented by Big Data or Cybersecurity, in the form of a Practice Performance Task.
 Students will pick one of two issues to research more deeply - either an issue related to big data, or one related to cybersecurity.
 Students will need to identify appropriate online resources to learn about the functionality, context, and impact of the technological innovation that gave rise to the dilemma they are investigating.
 After completing their research, students will present their findings both in a written summary and with an audio / visual artifact they found online.
-The written components students must complete are similar to those students will see in the AP Performance Tasks.
+The written components students must complete are similar to those students will encounter in the AP Performance Tasks.

 This project is an opportunity to practice many of the skills students will use when completing the Explore Performance Task on the AP® Exam at the end of the year.
 While an open-ended research project might be intimidating, students have built all the skills they need to complete this task.